Shafer maintains two direct mail lists: one for Hillside Select and one called our “Napa Valley List,” which offers the other wines in our portfolio.

 We have tested Diam corks in trials for seven years and have come to believe the company’s guarantee that its corks are 100 percent free of TCA.
 In addition, these corks offer something else that natural corks cannot – a guarantee of the amount of oxygen the cork allows into the bottle.
 This is referred to as Oxygen Transfer Rate (OTR).
 Natural corks, by contrast, have inconsistent density and permeability, which means a variable amount of oxygen is allowed into the bottle.
 Using a Diam cork ensures that your wine won’t be “over the hill” before its time.

-Why are Diam corks used in your Chardonnay but not the other wines?
+Why are Diam corks used in your Merlot and Chardonnay but not the other wines?

 We have tested these corks for seven years and we like the results.
-Our Chardonnay is a wine that we know most consumers enjoy within two to three years of release.
+Our Merlot and Chardonnay are wines that we know most consumers enjoy within two to three years of release.
 We continue to test these corks to see how they perform in terms of long-term aging.
 We won’t know those results for a few more years but given what we’ve seen so far, we expect to be using Diam corks in our red wines in the future.

 How are Diam different from other composite corks?